ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 Also, few-shot prompting is out of scope for this blog post&mdash;it's too laborious to optimize prompts and it might be difficult to do a comparison.
 I'll also run the experiments for three trials and report the mean and standard deviation to account for variance in the LLM's output.
-The prompt text will still be in English, just to be consistent with the Thinking Machines blog post (their prompt for sentiment analysis was simple: *"What's the sentiment of this tweet?"*).
+The prompt text will still be in English in order to be consistent with the Thinking Machines blog post (their prompt for sentiment analysis was simple: *"What's the sentiment of this tweet?"*).

 Finally, I am using [**spacy-llm**](https://github.com/explosion/spacy-llm) throughout the experiments.